Time and Load Guidelines

 The student is expected to work on the approved topic and produce original results.
 S/he must report the results in the form of the Ph.D. dissertation.
 The student is encouraged to document the intermediate results in the form of technical reports.
 S/he is also encouraged to publish these results as they are discovered, in international professional literature, i.e., refereed conference proceedings and journals.
 Proof of good work is the acceptance of the results by reputed journals.
 Intermediate results can also be discussed in departmental seminars.
 The completed dissertation must be distributed to the dissertation committee members at least two weeks prior to the dissertation defense.
 The committee will read and certify that the dissertation is a work of substantial merit and that it can be defended.

 It is the responsibility of the student that the final draft of the dissertation addresses all legitimate concerns of the committee members.

 Dissertation Defense Examination

 After securing approval from the dissertation committee members regarding the worthiness of the dissertation, a student will proceed with a request for the dissertation defense examination.
-The chairman of the dissertation committee will chair the examination.
+The chair of the dissertation committee will chair the examination.
 The student will schedule a convenient time for a public defense.
 It is the responsibility of the student to find a time that is suitable to all the members of the dissertation committee, at least two weeks prior to the defense.
-At the end of the defense, the decision of the dissertation committee will be pass or fail.
-It is the responsibility of the dissertation advisor to see that the comments and the criticism of the audience are addressed adequately in the final version of the dissertation.
-Based on the recommendation of the dissertation committee, the Ph.D.
-Coordinator, the Director of Technology Management and the Dean of the School of Engineering will recommend the Ph.D. degree, subject to the satisfaction of all other formal requirements.
+At the end of the defense, the decision of the dissertation committee will be Pass or Fail.
+It is the responsibility of the dissertation adviser to see that the comments and the criticisms of the audience are addressed adequately in the final version of the dissertation.
+Based on the recommendation of the dissertation committee, the Ph.D. in Technology Management Program Director and the Dean of the School of Engineering will recommend the Ph.D. degree subject to the satisfaction of all other formal requirements.